Welcome to Cactus High School, Home of the Cobras!

 The mission of Cactus High School is to teach students to think critically, problem-solve effectively, and utilize technology proficiently in order to prepare them to meet the demands and expectations of post-secondary college and the 21st Century workplace.

 In athletics, we have dominated over the years.
-We have 36 Team State Championships and 34 State Runner-ups.
+We have 36 Team State Championships and 35 State Runner-ups.
 We have even more individual state champions, and although athletics are important, academics are critical.
-The top 10% of our 2016 senior class consisted of 15 students, all of which were athletes and/or in our marching band.
-At Cactus, we focus on developing the whole student and celebrate academics as much as we honor athletics or activities.
+The top 10% of our 2023 senior class consisted of 27 students, all of whom were athletes, in our marching band or fine arts groups, and/or a cadet in our nationally recognized ROTC program.
+At Cactus, we focus on developing the whole student and celebrate academics as much as we honor athletics and activities.

 Go Forth and Set the World on Fire